dangreen/speed-up-with-browserslist/en/index.md

 #### Module/nomodule

-With browsers' support of ES-modules, there was found a way to implement DSL on the client side:
+With browsers' support of ES-modules, there is a way to implement DSL on client side:

 ```html
 <script type="module" src="index.modern.js"></script>
 <script nomodule src="index.legacy.js"></script>
 ```

-This pattern is called module/nomodule, and it's based on the fact that the legacy browsers without ES-modules' support will not handle scripts with the type `module`, since this type is unknown to them.
+This pattern is called module/nomodule, and it's based on the fact that legacy browsers without ES-modules' support will not handle scripts with the type `module`, since this type is unknown to them.
 So browsers that support ES-modules will load scripts with the type `module` and ignore scripts with the `nomodule` attribute.
 Browsers with ES-modules' support can be specified by the following config:

 ```
 [esm]